LandOfTheRair/landoftherair.github.io/_docs/creators/modkit.md

 When there is a "weight", that means that all options in the list will be "weighted" against each other when picking from that list.
 If you have 3 entries with weights 1, 1, and 1 they are all equal weight, and all likely to be picked.
 However, if you have entries with weight 3 and 1, then the first entry is 3 times as likely to be picked.

 In this editor, there is also the ability to specify -1 as a weight, which means "always" (in certain contexts).
+If there are ever two inputs (as with NPC drops, and NPC sack), the left one will be "chance" and the right one will be "max chance" - set chance to -1 to ensure it always appears or drops (max chance can be set to anything).
+Otherwise, it will be a chance / maxChance of appearing (usually, you would set chance to 1, and maxChance to something like 100 for a 1/100).

+In some cases, it is preferred to not use the -1 notation, and instead have a "none" result (this is the case with all NPC equipment).
+It is possible that this will one day be made homogenous; but that is not how it exists today.

 Sometimes, there is also a "max chance" option next to a weight, or the option itself functions as "max chance" instead of "weight".
 In this case, the option will not be weighted, but instead will drop in a 1/max chance.